elixirschool/elixirschool/lessons/advanced/concurrency.md

 :ok
 ```

-You may notice that the `listen` function is recursive, if we remove the recursive call in the end, the process will exit right after it finish handling the first message, so we use a recursive call to make the process able to handle multiple messages.
+You may notice that the `listen/0` function is recursive, this allows our process to handle multiple messages.
+Without recursion our process would exit after handling the first message.

 ### Process Linking